rhydderchc/blog-posts/2021-05-03-Gofiber-Ethics.md

 # Web Server With GoFiber

 **Golang**, is an open source modular programming language.
-It is somewhat equal to the C sytax, but has its own features that make it better.
+It is somewhat equal to the C syntax, but has its own features that make it better.

 Today we'll learn how to setup/initialize a web server using the golang programming languge.
 Golang does offer you a core package for creating web servers using the language called  Gofiber.